 When we think of ways to treat our hair, we think of DIY masks and shampoos/conditioners.
-Most of us don’t realize that healthy food for our bodies contributes to a healthy head of hair.
-Every time we eat is an opportunity to nourish our bodies with positive nutrients that won’t only improve the overall health of our vital functions, but to the health and strength of our hair, making it stronger, thicker, and fuller.
+Most of us don’t realize that healthy food for our body contributes to a healthy head of hair.
+Each time we eat is an opportunity to nourish our bodies with positive nutrients that won’t only improve the overall health of our vital functions, but contributes to the health and strength of our hair.

-We have about 3-6 chances per day to feed our hair whether we realize it or not, and those concerned with hair loss or thinning, weaker hair follicles, can make simple changes to their diet by making wiser nutritional choices that support healthier functioning hair follicles.
+We have about 3-6 chances per day to feed our hair whether we realize it or not.
+Those concerned with hair loss or thinning and weaker hair follicles can make simple changes to their diet by making wiser nutritional choices that support healthier functioning hair follicles.
 Below are some foods you can easily add into your diet that will ensure the growth and strength of those precious locks on your head.

 Protein is extremely important in the strength and overall health of our hair.
 Hair follicles are made of protein called keratin, providing structure to your hair, giving it its shape and strength.
-Without protein, our hair can be seen as limp, lifeless, and weak, falling a part very easily.
+Without protein, our hair can be seen as limp, lifeless, and weak, falling apart very easily.
 Protein also balances the moisture in our hair, which is extremely important when it comes to keeping it strong.
-When hair isn’t moisturized, it can become dry and brittle, which nobody likes.
+When hair isn’t moisturized, it can become dry and brittle, making it prone to damage and breakage.

 A single strand of hair is made up of a protein fiber, requiring an adequate dose of protein to grow.
 So by not eating enough protein in your diet, your body will ration the quantity available by cutting off the supply to your hair follicles.

 Biotin is also extremely important in hair health.
 Often associated with increased hair growth and healthier, stronger hair, Biotin also supports skin and nail health.
 Biotin improves your keratin infrastructure, and as stated above, keratin is instrumental in your hair follicle health and strength.
-Your body needs biotin to help convert certain nutrients into energy, and when we don’t get enough biotin intake, we can experience hair loss as well as scaly red rashes.
+Your body needs biotin to help convert certain nutrients into energy.
+When we don’t get enough biotin intake, we can experience hair loss as well as scaly red rashes.
 Yikes!

 Another great way to promote hair growth and prevent hair loss, is DHT blocking vitamins.
-They not only have a ton of vitamins, minerals, and nutrients that strengthen the hair follicle, but they block the leading cause to male/female pattern baldness; DHT.
+They not only are rich in vitamins, minerals, and nutrients that strengthen the hair follicles, but they block the leading cause to male/female pattern baldness; DHT.
 Kiierr’s DHT blocking vitamins pack a mean punch by adding saw palmetto, horsetail extract, zinc, folic acid, vitamin B-6, and more.